-In figure 21 we will, for our illustrative connection, look in a different way at the 5XXXX 2nd selectors.
+In Figure 25 we will, for our illustrative connection, look in a different way at the 5XXXX 2nd selectors.

-Imagine that there are 100 2nd selectors in the 5XXXX group25, arranged in 5 subgroups of 20, each made up of two shelves of 10 selectors each.
+Imagine that there are 100 2nd selectors in the 5XXXX group, arranged in 5 subgroups of 20, each made up of two shelves of 10 selectors each.
 In the figure, each shelf of 10 selectors is represented by one "proxy" symbol.
 We only see two of them.

-25 As may well be required to handle the "busy hour" traffic to 5XXXX numbers for the possibly 10,000 lines served by this office.
+&lt;sup>26 As may well be required to handle the "busy hour" traffic to 5XXXX numbers for the possibly 10,000 lines served by this office.